 – Some members expressed support for the proposals in this contribution, affirming that the ITRs are not being used within their regions, and that the existence of the two treaties has presented no obstacle or problem.
 They emphasized that surveys have previously been shared by their regions with the EG-ITRs that has reiterated the lack of use of the treaty or its provisions, or any requirement to further review, revise or update them.

-– Some members noted that while some portions of the ITRs, such as the accounting rate provisions, are no longer widely used, this does not necessarily reflect on other elements of the ITRs.
+– Some members noted that while some portions of the ITRs, such as the accounting rate provisions, are no longer widely used, this does not necessarily reflect on other elements of the ITRs, in particular special arrangements.
 They emphasized that their regions, and particularly developing countries, are still using the treaty as a basis for national regulatory frameworks and also for inclusion of relevant text in other bilateral or multilateral agreements.
 These experts pointed to surveys and analysis that have been submitted to previous meetings/cycles of the EG-ITRs that have highlighted the reliance within their regions on the provisions of the ITRs as well as relevant ITU-T standards.
 They stressed the importance of reviewing the treaty in order to continue to help guide countries with setting the policy agendas for operators nationally, and updating it as a standardized framework for international cooperation in this context.

 – The discussion highlighted that the reliance by operators on the ITRs may differ from one region to another.

-The contribution was noted.
+– The contribution was noted.

 4.2 Contribution EG-ITRs-3/9, Tanzania